 Our relationship with Latin America

-A significant number of Latin American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Guatemala, Paraguay and Uruguay) are members of the Cairns Group, along with New Zealand and Australia.
-This coalition of 18 agricultural exporting countries is pushing for agricultural trade reform.
-The permanent Chair of the Group is Australia.
+A significant number of Latin American countries (Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Guatemala, Paraguay and Uruguay) are members of the Cairns Group (external link), along with New Zealand and Australia.

 Trade agreements and negotiations

 - New Zealand signed the Trans-Pacific Strategic Economic Partnership Agreement (known as P4) with Chile, Singapore and Brunei in 2005.

 - Chile, Peru and Mexico are signatories to the Trans Pacific Partnership.

 - New Zealand is seeking associate membership of the Pacific Alliance